(BI

 Chapter 3

-3. When accused of taking Rizpah, Abner sought a league with David who demanded ________________ be brought to him.
-Joab killed Abner upon the suspicion of his being a ____________.
+3. When accused of taking Rizpah, Abner sought a league with David who demanded

 Chapter 4

 (4.)
-Mephibosheth, the son of _______________________ was crippled. _________________________________ were executed by David for the murder of Ishbosheth.
+Mephibosheth, the son of _______________________ was crippled.

 Chapter 5

 (5.)
-At __________________, David was recognized as king over the unified tribes of Israel.
-After the capture of Zion, _______________________________ became the capital of Israel.
+At __________________, David was recognized as king over the unified

 Chapter 6

 (6.)
-The Ark of the Covenant brought death to ____________________, but it brought blessing to the house of _________________________.
-(I Chron.
-13:1-14; 15:1-16; 15:25-16:3)
+The Ark of the Covenant brought death to ____________________, but it

 Chapter 7

-(7.)
-Here we are introduced to ________________ the prophet who would be GodŐs messenger to David.
-The work of building a ___________________ would be given to DavidŐs son rather than himself.
-(I Chron.
-17:1-27)
+messenger to David.
+The work of building a ___________________ would be given

 Chapter 8

-8. All of the monetary spoils of war were _______________________ by David to the Lord.
-The rule of judgment and justice during the reign of David has been compared to the ___________________________.
+the Lord.
+The rule of judgment and justice during the reign of David has been

 Chapter 9

-9. Mephibosheth was living at ____________________ The account of the kindness shown by David to JonathanŐs son, is an excellent illustration of _____________________________________.
+account of the kindness shown by David to Jonathan’s son, is an excellent

 Chapter 10

-10. The _____________________ of DavidŐs servants turned an offer of kindness into a terrible defeat for ________________________.
+10. The _____________________ of David’s servants turned an offer of kindness

-DavidŐs Troubles (II Samuel 11-24)
+David’s Troubles (II Samuel 11-24)

 Chapter 11

-1. Many Bible scholars believe that DavidŐs fall into sin began through his sin of _______________________.
+1. Many Bible scholars believe that David’s fall into sin began through his sin

 (2.)
-DavidŐs sin with Bathsheba followed the ________________ of all sin.
+David’s sin with Bathsheba followed the ________________ of all sin.

 (3.)
-In an attempt to hide his sin, David sought to first deceive _________________ and then have him killed.
+In an attempt to hide his sin, David sought to first deceive

-4. The instruction given to the messenger by _____________ reveals that he had gone beyond what David commanded.
+4. The instruction given to the messenger by _____________ reveals that he had

-5. David thought he had hidden his sin; but in reality, both his _____________________ in sin and _____________ knew of his deeds.
+5. David thought he had hidden his sin; but in reality, both his

 Chapter 12

 (6.)
-The restoration of David began through the obedience of ________________; the reception of his message by _____________; and the death of
+The restoration of David began through the obedience of ________________;

 _____________.

-8. David named his second son by Bathsheba, Solomon; but Nathan called him ____________________.
+8. David named his second son by Bathsheba, Solomon; but Nathan called him

 Chapter 13

-9. This chapter records the awful sin of Amnon in forcing his sister Tamar; DavidŐs reluctance to deal with the problem and AbsalomŐs plan that resulted in AmnonŐs death.
-But in the midst of this crisis, we also see the often overlooked power of influence through the subtility of __________________.
+9. This chapter records the awful sin of Amnon in forcing his sister Tamar; David’s reluctance to deal with the problem and Absalom’s

 Chapter 14

-10. Joab used the widow of _______________ to bring David to allow the limited return of Absalom.
+10. Joab used the widow of _______________ to bring David to allow the limited

-11. Most scholars believe that DavidŐs refusal to see Absalom bred a spirit of _____________________ in the young man.
+11. Most scholars believe that David’s refusal to see Absalom bred a spirit of

 Chapter 15